top of page

 Brief notes:

 Commissioned and dedicated to the Royal Philharmonic Orchestra of Galicia and its conductor, Paul Daniel.
-First performance was given by the Royal Philharmonic Orchestra of Galicia, conducted by Paul Daniel at Galicia Concert Hall, Santiago de Compostela, Spain, March 25, 2021.
+First performance was given by the Royal Philharmonic Orchestra of Galicia, conducted by Paul Daniel, at the Galicia Concert Hall in Santiago de Compostela (Spain) on March 25, 2021.
 In memoriam of Castelao.

-This work does not pretend to set the texts programmatically.
-The conception of the musical gesture is not that presumptuous, but metaphorical, approaching to the texts from a personal synthetized perspective.
-Each movement is (re)elaborate with preexistent materials, linked to afterlife and/or to the death.
-These materials are: the first-four sounds of the solo-violin part from the second movement of Mahler’s “Fourth Symphony” (1901), the Medieval Latin hymn “Dies Irae” (thirteen-century), the “Unanswered Question” by Ives (1908) and the three-first sounds of the first theme in “Danse Macabre” by Saint-Saëns (1874); altogether with ‘Die Trauer-Gondel’ by Liszt (1882) and the first-four sounds on ‘Die Toteninsel’ by Rachmaninoff (1908).
-All these materials are fragmented, regurgitated and reassembled under the shadow of Ligeti’s “Le Grand Macabre” (1977) and “Totentanz” by Adès (2013), obtaining a new completely volatile material, in the manner of a mortuary décollage.
+This work does not attempt to set the texts programmatically.
+The conception of the musical gesture is not that presumptuous but metaphorical, approaching the texts from a personal synthesized perspective.
+Each movement is (re)elaborated with preexisting materials linked to afterlife and/or death.
+These materials are the first four sounds of the solo-violin part from the second movement of Mahler's "Fourth Symphony" (1901), the Medieval Latin hymn "Dies Irae" (13th century), the "Unanswered Question" by Ives (1908), and the first three sounds of the first theme in "Danse Macabre" by Saint-Saëns (1874), together with "Die Trauer-Gondel" by Liszt (1882) and the first four sounds of "Die Toteninsel" by Rachmaninoff (1908).
+All these materials are fragmented, regurgitated, and reassembled under the shadow of Ligeti's "Le Grand Macabre" (1977) and "Totentanz" by Adès (2013), obtaining a new completely volatile material, in the manner of a mortuary décollage.

 bottom of page